CUBRID/cubrid-manual/en/admin/control.rst

              2     2       0    3200     3762      960      960      928      914        0     0/60.0     0/60.0     690             0      6968
              3     2       0    3200     3776      960      960      928      928        0     0/60.0     0/60.0     704             0      6983

-A description of the added column is as follows.
+The following explains the additional columns.

-*   SHARD_ID: Start with index.0 in shard.
+*   SHARD_ID: The index of a shard(starting from 0).
-*   SHARD-Q: Number of query execution requests waiting for SHARD-Q for that shard (see :ref:`SHARD-Q <shard-q>`)
+*   SHARD-Q: The number of queries waiting on SHARD-Q(see :ref:`SHARD-Q <shard-q>`) for each shard.
-*   #REQUEST: The total number of requests received from the application client by the CAS belonging to the shard (the request includes all requests, including connection requests, as well as performing queries)
+*   #REQUEST: The total number of requests which a CAS belonging to the shard get from application clients(requests includes not only a query-execution request, but also a connection request and etc.)

-When you add the **-f** option to the **-S** option, AS items are divided into (TWB 1s-W 1s-B) and printed out in detail.
-For a detailed description of the AS item, see :ref:`AS <as-detail>`\.
+If **-f** option is added to **-S** option, AS items are divided into (T W B 1s-W 1s-B) and displayed in detail.
+Regarding AS items, see :ref:`AS <as-detail>`.

-The following outputs proxy-specific information using the **-P** option.
+The below displays the information for each proxy with **-P** option.

 ::